-For more information on Black Lung Disability Benefit Program financing and actuarial assumptions, see Note 22-Social Insurance.
+For more information on Black Lung Disability Benefit Program financing and actuarial assumptions, see Note 22- Social Insurance.

 Projected Cash Inflows and Outflows, in Constant Dollars, for the Open Group.
 Effective for fiscal year 2017 reporting, DOL revised its projection period from a fixed terminus of fiscal year 2040 to a rolling 25-year period beginning on the valuation date.
 In order to be consistent with Executive Branch policy on regulations pursuant to the Clean Power Plan (CPP), DOL's estimates of future excise tax income were based on Energy Information Administration (EIA) projections of future coal production that do not reflect CPP regulation.
-The EIA projections reflect the continuing trend of lower coal production which would lead to lower future excise tax income.
-The projections, in constant dollars for the open group, made over the 25-year period ending September 30, 2042, indicate that cash inflows from excise taxes will exceed cash outflows for benefit payments and administrative expenses for fiscal years 2018 and 2019, but cash outflows will exceed cash inflows for fiscal years 2020 through 2032 before reversing again in fiscal year 2033.
+The EIA projections, in constant dollars for the open group, made over the 25-year period ending September 30, 2042, indicate that cash inflows from excise taxes will exceed cash outflows for benefit payments and administrative expenses for fiscal years 2018 and 2019, but cash outflows will exceed cash inflows for fiscal years 2020 through 2032 before reversing again in fiscal year 2033.